 Noise-induced hearing loss occurs when the hair cells located at the top of the basilar membrane have been damaged.
 Unlike the hair on your head, these hair cells are unable to grow back once they die, resulting in permanent hearing loss.
 Noise-induced hearing loss typically occurs gradually as the result of exposure to loud noises over an extended period of time.
 However, it can also occur as a result of a single exposure to a very loud blast of sound, such as a gunshot.
-According to the (opens in a new tab), there are three factors that put you at risk for noise-induced hearing loss:
+According to the American Speech-Language-Hearing Association(opens in a new tab), there are three factors that put you at risk for noise-induced hearing loss:

 - How loud the noise is

 - How close you are to the noise